VuyiswaK/2401PTDS_Classification_Project/README.md

 ### What is Streamlit?

-[Streamlit](https://www.streamlit.io/)  is a framework that acts as a web server with dynamic visuals, multiple responsive pages, and robust deployment of your models. :star:
+[Streamlit](https://www.streamlit.io/)  is a framework that acts as a web server with dynamic visuals, multiple responsive pages, and robust deployment of your models.

 In its own words:
 > Streamlit ... is the easiest way for data scientists and machine learning engineers to create beautiful, performant apps in only a few hours!
 All in pure Python.
 All for free.